 Some recipes call for rib tips to be cut into long, wide strips prior to smoking, but I find that keeping the slab of tips intact helps keeps the meat from drying out during the long cooking process.
 After 2 1/2 hours, I wrap the meat in foil to ensure maximum juiciness and tenderness, though this step is completely optional.

-1) Prep.
+- Prep.
 Combine the rub ingredients thoroughly in a bowl.
 If the sugar is lumpy, crumble the lumps by hand or on the side of the bowl with a fork.
 If you store the rub in a tight jar, you can keep it for months.
 If it clumps, just chop it up.
-You can also spread it on a baking sheet and put it in a 225°F oven for 15 minutes to drive off moisture.
+You can also spread it on a baking sheet and put it in a 225°F (107.2°C) oven for 15 minutes to drive off moisture.
 No hotter or the sugar can burn.

-3) Fire up.
+- Fire up.
 Prepare a smoker for indirect cooking.
 Alternatively, you can set up a charcoal grill for 2-zone cooking by placing a chimney full of pre-heated charcoal briquets on one side of the grill's charcoal grate in order to create direct and indirect cooking zones.
-Adjust the smoker or grill vents to bring the temperature to about 225°F and add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
-On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F on the indirect side.
+Adjust the smoker or grill vents to bring the temperature to about 225°F (107.2°C) and add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
+On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F (107.2°C) on the indirect side.

-4) Cook.
+- Cook.
 Once the smoker or grill is ready, season the rib tip slabs with enough Meathead’s Memphis Dust to color them.

-5) Place the rib tip slabs on the main cooking grate as far away from the heat source as possible.
+- Place the rib tip slabs on the main cooking grate as far away from the heat source as possible.
 Set the lid on the grill with the fully opened top vent positioned directly above the slabs in order to force the smoke over and around the meat.
 Allow the meat to smoke for 2 1/2 hours.
 If you opt not to wrap the rib tips in the following step, simply allow them to smoke for another 45 minutes.

-6) Optional Wrapping Step: For optimal juiciness and tenderness, lay out two double layers of heavy-duty aluminum foil approximately eight inches longer than the slabs of rib tips.
+- Optional Wrapping Step: For optimal juiciness and tenderness, lay out two double layers of heavy-duty aluminum foil approximately eight inches longer than the slabs of rib tips.
 Lay the slabs meat side down in the center of the foil.
 Fold the sides of the foil up and add 2 tablespoons apple juice to each foil packet before loosely sealing.

-7) Place the wrapped ribs on the smoker or grill and cook for another 30 minutes.
+- Place the wrapped ribs on the smoker or grill and cook for another 30 minutes.

-8) Remove the foil packets from the smoker or grill and cautiously open the foil to allow the steam to escape.
+- Remove the foil packets from the smoker or grill and cautiously open the foil to allow the steam to escape.
 Remove the slabs of rib tips from the foil and set them back on the smoker or grill.
-Cover the smoker or grill, and allow them to cook until the bark has firmed up and the slabs of rib tips are tender, approximately 15 minutes. se the “bend test” to check for doneness: just pick up the slab on one end with a pair of tongs and bounce them slightly.
+Cover the smoker or grill, and allow them to cook until the bark has firmed up and the slabs of rib tips are tender, approximately 15 minutes.
+Use the “bend test” to check for doneness: just pick up the slab on one end with a pair of tongs and bounce them slightly.
 If they are ready, the slab with bow until the meat starts to crack on the surface.